gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-protect-api-keys-in-react-projects-using-gateweaver.md

 ---
-title: How to hide API Keys in react apps using Gateweaver
+title: How to protect API Keys in React projects using Gateweaver
-description: Learn how to hide API keys in react apps using Gateweaver
+description: Learn how to protect API keys in React projects using Gateweaver
-slug: how-to-hide-api-keys-in-react-apps-using-gateweaver
+slug: how-to-protect-api-keys-in-react-projects-using-gateweaver
 tags: [api-key, react, gateweaver, security, tutorial]
 hide_table_of_contents: false
 ---